 Fig. 4 shows the velocity magnitudes relative to the upstream mean velocity (U{mean}) at different depths (z/H = 0.033, 0.200, and 0.500).
-The flow velocity in the case with an individual pier showed no significant change and was close to the mean velocity in most of the flume area (Fig. 4(a) through (c)).
-On the near-bed plane (z/H = 0.033), the individual pier increased the velocity by no higher than 6% (with a maximum U/U{mean} of 1.06).
+The flow velocity in the case with a solitary pier showed no significant change and was close to the mean velocity in most of the flume area (Figs. 4(a) through (c)).
+On the near-bed plane (z/H = 0.033), the solitary pier increased the velocity by no more than 6% (with a maximum U/U{mean} of 1.06).
 When the height for flow velocity measurements was increased, the velocity magnitude was found to increase by 30%.
-In contrast, in the case with an individual abutment, the velocity magnitudes increased by 52% on the near-bed plane (

-Fig. 4(d)) and by 61% at z/H = 0.500 (

-Fig. 4(f)).
-When the pier and abutment were both in place, the velocities increased by 62% on the near-bed plane (

-Fig. 4(g)) and by 80% at z/H = 0.500 (Fig. 4(i)).
-Due to the protruding abutment and flow contraction, a high-velocity region formed at the upstream edge of the individual abutment, developed downstream, and leaned to the left (Fig. 4(d) through (f)).
-In the case with a pier and an abutment in proximity, two high-velocity regions (Fig. 4(g) through (i)) formed on the upstream right side of the pier and at the upstream abutment edge, respectively.
-As discussed in Section 3.1, a high-velocity zone was established between the pier and abutment, causing the detached shear layer to contract.
-Compared to the case with an individual abutment, the wake region and reverse flow were compacted in the case with a pier and an abutment in proximity.
-Furthermore, the high-velocity region expanded significantly in the flume and might cause a wide scour hole to be produced.
-The velocity magnitude was higher on the left side of the pier than the individual pier due to the higher transverse velocity with $U/U{\text{mean}} = 1.8$.
+In contrast, in the case with a solitary abutment, the velocity magnitudes increased by 52% on the near-bed plane (Fig. 4(d)) and by 61% at z/H = 0.500 (Fig. 4(f)).
+When the pier and abutment were both in place, the velocities increased by 62% on the near-bed plane (Fig. 4(g)) and by 80% at z/H = 0.500 (Fig. 4(i)).
+Due to the protruding abutment and flow contraction, a high-velocity region formed at the upstream edge of the individual abutment, developed downstream, and leaned to the left (Figs. 4(d) through (f)).
+In the case with a pier and an abutment in proximity to one another, two high-velocity regions (Figs. 4(g) through (i)) formed on the upstream right side of the pier and at the upstream abutment edge, respectively.
+As discussed in Section 3.1, a highvelocity zone was established between the pier and abutment, causing the detached shear layer to contract.
+Compared to the case with a solitary abutment, the wake region and reverse flow were compacted in the case with a pier and an abutment in proximity to one another.
+Furthermore, the highvelocity region expanded significantly in the flume and might have produced a wide scour hole.
+The velocity magnitude was higher on the left side of the pier than at the solitary pier due to the higher transverse velocity with $U/U{\text{mean}} = 1.8$.